 - Put salt on the stain, like a lot of it, and let it dry.

 - When the salt has absorbed all of the wine, vacuum the stain.

 - If there is still something left use water and liquid detergent to blot it off.

 We have good news and bad news.
 The bad is this is one of the hardest types of stains to remove from fabric.
 The good news is that if you are fast enough you may be able to get rid of them without professional cleaning help.

 - Apply a liquid stain remover and rub it until foam starts forming.

 - Wash with cold water and repeat.

-Clean Tomato Sauce from the Carpet
+5. Tomato Sauce on the Carpet

 Tomatoes are delicious and have various health benefits.
 But they also leave dreadful stains all over the place.
 However, there a couple of tricks that can save you: